cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 With latency emulation (LE), there is a noticeable degradation in throughput.
 The block generation rate drops from approximately 30 blocks per minute (without LE) to around 10 blocks per minute.
 Since the rates of transaction processing are similar, this means that more transactions are included in the blocks, as shown in the following images.
+The most probable reason is that, once block latency is higher with latency emulation, more transactions are available at the proposer when it is ready to propose a new block.
 Note that the maximum block size is 4 Mb.

 | v0.38 | v1 (without LE / with LE)
 |:--------------:|:--------------:|